 1. Smartphone & Tablet SRS

 Frequent review of vocab will help you learn Korean fast.
 One of the barriers to doing vocabulary review is that you have to have them with you.
-What is you’re traveling and don’t want to carry around extra weight?
+Possibly you’re traveling or commuting and don’t want to carry around extra weight?
 Or, maybe you’re in line at the bank and realize that you have some time to kill but didn’t bring your vocab.
 Many SRS systems have apps that are available on smartphones and tablets.
 Some also have web interfaces.
 If you’re like most people who have their smartphone with them 24/7, then you’ll always have access to your study material.

 2. Customized Reinforcement For You